vahidhedayati/RemoteSSH/README.md

 # Version Info
 ```
+0.5 :   typo: constraints - further clean up of code
 0.4 : 	Removed Map validateParams out and introduced src/groovy/RsshValidate - updated all calls to use new bean for validation.
 		Added try catch around new service methods - messages now caught and sent to frontend - no more stacktraces using new service.

 0,3 : 	Implementation of RsshService + RsshTagLib easier/alternative calls to access plugin
 0.2 : 	Tidyup and throwables added by Tobias Tschech
 0.1 : 	Initial release - using src/groovy calls - a lot of tidy up by Burt Beckwith
 ```